vatsal220/text_summarizer/README.md

 # text_summarizer
-This project will summarize text and predict the following sentences given an input text
+This repository will summarize text using the `bert-extractive-summarizer`